SPEECH-LANGUAGE AND OCCUPATIONAL THERAPY,

 What makes SPS Atlanta different?

 Our mission is to improve the lives of individuals using neuroscience-based practices, our expertise, and a strong commitment to our clients.
-Led by founding director Mindy Cohen, M.Ed., CCC-SLP since 1987, SPS has provided the most efficient and effective diagnosis, treatment, and integration of speech language pathology services.
+Led by founding director Mindy Cohen, M.Ed., CCC-SLP since 1987, SPS has provided the most efficient and effective diagnosis, treatment, and integration of speech, language, sensory, motor, emotional, and academic programming.

 Whether it’s to get ahead, fine tune, or achieve maximum potential, we design programs to fit each individual’s unique needs.
 We don’t just teach remedial strategies, we address the underlying causes to achieve outstanding results.